snimu/blog/contents/modded-nanogpt-valembs/article.md

 There is unfortunately a lot of variation in these runs, but two additional value embeddings almost certainly outperform the baseline.
 It might not always be 26 seconds as in these runs, but I expect that it's a consistent edge.

-Let's see if adding evermore value embeddings at least improves the amount that is learned per batch, by plotting the loss over the training steps:
+Let's see if adding more and more value embeddings at least improves the amount that is learned per batch, by plotting the loss over the training steps:

 ![13, 15, 16, 17, 18, 19](images/13-15-16-17-18-19-step-5000-6000.png)

-Surprisingly (to me at least), this is not monotonous at all!
-Here is the ranking of the losses over the steps (from lowest to highest, so best to worst):
+This seems almost monotonous, except for adding four additional value embeddings, which is the worst.
+Here is the order in which they cross the threshold:

 1. 5 additional value embeddings
 2. 3 additional value embeddings